-The Company did not record any impairment charges to goodwill during the years ended December 31, 2019 and 2020.
+The Company did not record any impairment charges to goodwill during the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021 (unaudited).

 Property and equipment, net

 Property and equipment are stated at cost, net of accumulated depreciation and amortization and accumulated impairment losses.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the related assets at the following annual rates: